qualiton/github-discussions-crawler/README.md

 ## Running directly from the docker image

-The simples way to run it is to provide a `docker-compose.yaml` file and run it with `docker`
+The simples way to run it is to provide a `docker-compose.yaml` file and run it with `docker-compose up`

 ```yaml
 version: '2'